MATERIALS

 Nylon

 Generic designation for a family of synthetic polymers, based on aliphatic or semi-aromatic polyamides.
 Nylon is a thermoplastic silky material that can be melt-processed into fibers, films or shapes.
-Nylon is very much suitable for hosiery and the knitted fabrics because of its smoothness, light weight and high strength.
+Nylon is very much suitable for hosiery and knitted fabrics because of its smoothness, lightweight and high strength.

 Polyamide (PA, PAD)